 Members of the Independent Major Committee:

-Manar Darwish (Bi-Co Arabic Program & Middle Eastern Studies)
+- Manar Darwish (Bi-Co Arabic Program and Middle Eastern Studies)